More clouds than sun today, but temps get above freezing.

 Tracking a couple snow makers Thursday morning and Friday

-(Quad Cities, IA/IL) -- Mild temperatures are on the way again today as clouds will move out for a few hours this afternoon and allow temps to briefly jump back into the 40s.
+(Quad Cities, IA/Ill.) -- Your First Alert Forecast from Meteorologist Kyle Kiel: Temperatures are above freezing once again today with highs topping out in the 30s and 40s.
+This will lead to additional snow melt.
+Sunshine is expected to return later this afternoon.

 Active weather will round out this week with two additional chances for snow with the Friday system looking more potent.
 A few flurries are now expected on Thursday morning as a quick moving system arrives.
 This may produce a dusting of accumulation, thus impacts look to be very minimal.
-Friday’s clipper will arrive in the afternoon and evening before wrapping up Saturday morning.
+Friday’s stronger clipper will arrive in the afternoon and evening before wrapping up Saturday morning.
 The track of this system will be important to snowfall amounts and impacts.
-Models keep wanting to push it west of the area leading to a light snow event, as of now snowfall range is between 2″-6″ for our area which would prompt a First Alert Day.
-Temps will slowly cool off to the 20s for highs by the weekend.
+The heaviest snow (6″+) is expected to fall west of the TV6 viewing area in central Iowa.
+However, we still could get some accumulations in our viewing area which could impact travel Friday and Saturday.
+A First Alert Day may be needed Friday into Saturday.

 TODAY: Mostly cloudy.
 High: 43º Winds: SW 5-10 mph.